 P.S.- Are you interested in learning about other Selina cowork spaces in Mexico?
 Check out my Selina Mexico Cowork Review.

-That being said, I felt very safe during my stay at Selina, both inside and outside the hostel (again, I only ever walked the streets in the daytime).
+That being said, overall, I felt safe during my stay at Selina.

 Given this, it would be easy enough for someone with bad intentions to sneak in and hang back when the event is over.
 However, there’s always someone at the front desk and front door, which adds a layer of safety.

 Psst!
 For more details on safety, check out my article, Is Mexico City safe?

 As for my Selina Mexico City Downtown review of cleanliness, I was satisfied.
 Anyone who expects 100% cleanliness from a hostel all the time shouldn’t be staying at one.
 The staff could go through and do a thorough clean, and then literally, one minute later, a guest could come through and undo the work.